aspose-total/Aspose.Total-Products/total/en/net/conversion/email-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMAIL to OTT via .NET" h2=".NET API to Render EMAIL to OTT on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may be looking for a way to add EMAIL to OTT conversion features to your applications.
+Aspose.Total for .NET is the perfect solution for you.
+Aspose.Total for .NET is a suite of file format manipulation APIs that allow you to easily convert EMAIL file format to HTML.

+The first step in the process is to use Aspose.Email for .NET to convert EMAIL file format to HTML.
+Aspose.Email for .NET is a powerful API that allows you to quickly and easily convert EMAIL file format to HTML.
+It is easy to use and provides a wide range of features that make it the perfect choice for any .NET developer.

+Once you have converted the EMAIL file format to HTML, you can then use Aspose.Words for .NET to render HTML to OTT.
+Aspose.Words for .NET is a powerful API that allows you to quickly and easily render HTML to OTT.
+It is easy to use and provides a wide range of features that make it the perfect choice for any .NET developer.

-If you are a .NET developer looking to add EMAIL to OTT conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to OTT.
+In conclusion, Aspose.Total for .NET is the perfect solution for any .NET developer looking to add EMAIL to OTT conversion features to their applications.
+With Aspose.Email for .NET, you can quickly and easily convert EMAIL file format to HTML.
+Then, with Aspose.Words for .NET, you can render HTML to OTT.
+Aspose.Total for .NET is the perfect solution for any .NET developer looking to add EMAIL to OTT conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}